Germany to compensate Holocaust survivors from Algeria

 Vichy regime

-During World War Two, northern France was directly occupied by Nazi Germany, and southern France was ruled by the Vichy regime in collaboration with Nazi forces.
+During World War II, northern France was directly occupied by Nazi Germany, and southern France was ruled by the Vichy regime.

 In Algeria, which was controlled by the Vichy government on behalf of the Nazis, Jews were stripped of their jobs in sectors such as education, media and finance.
-They were prohibited from owning businesses and Jewish children were excluded from schools.
+They were prohibited from owning businesses and their children were excluded from schools.

-Jews were banned from working for the government or the military and were not allowed to work for businesses which had public contracts.
+Jews were banned from working for the government or the military and were not allowed to work for businesses that had public contracts.

-Jewish children were placed in segregated schools with Jewish teachers, and older Jews were sent to labor camps to work on the pan-Saharan railroad line with camps set up in the Algerian cities of Berrouaghia, Djelfa, and Bedeau.
+Children were placed in segregated schools with Jewish teachers, and older Jews were sent to labor camps to work on the pan-Saharan railroad line, with camps set up in the Algerian cities of Berrouaghia, Djelfa, and Bedeau.

 Claims group: Acknowledgment at last